N F C Cachemaille-Day

 Lit: BAL Biog file (consisting mainly of an obit in The Independent for 23 December 1991)

 Repaired/altered: Brighton and Hove, - Chapel Royal (1992 as C and Partners); Kirdford (1970)

 W D Caröe

 William Douglas Caröe (1857-1938) was the son of the Danish Consul in Liverpool (a naturalised corn merchant with an English wife).
 After studying mathematics at Cambridge, he became a pupil of J L Pearson and while in his office worked on Truro cathedral and Westminster Hall.
-He was managing assistant to E Christian (see below) before going into private practice in 1885.
-On the recommendation of J H Christian (see below), he succeeded E Christian as architect to the Ecclesiastical Commission in 1895 and the two were initially partners.
+He was managing assistant to E Christian (see this section below) before going into private practice in 1885.
+On the recommendation of J H Christian (see this section below), he succeeded E Christian as architect to the Ecclesiastical Commission in 1895 and the two were initially partners.
 He developed a large practice and was a member of the Art Workers Guild and Honorary Consulting Architect to the ICBS.
 Apart from private work he designed or restored seven bishops’ palaces and wrote several books.
-Like other architects of his generation, his preferred version of gothic for churches was Perp and many of his secular buildings are in the baroque or Queen Anne styles.
+Like other architects of his generation, his preferred version of gothic for churches was Perp, often arranged to emphasise the picturesque elements, and many of his secular buildings are in the baroque or Queen Anne styles.
 His later work also shows an interest in both the Byzantine style and in late C16 and C17 continental work.
 As a restorer he was more thorough than the SPAB (with whom he had several clashes) preferred, though he took greater care than earlier restorers to retain the patina of a building.
 In the 1930s his partner was Herbert Passmore (1868-1966).